Annuity Basics

 The deepest value of an annuity is not the rate or the tax deferral.
 It is the certainty.
 Knowing that no matter what the market does, no matter how long you live, a check shows up every month.
 That changes how you enjoy retirement.

-Retirees with guaranteed income report higher well-being than those relying only on portfolio withdrawals even when they have the same total assets.
-The reason is simple: guaranteed income removes the fear of running out of money.
+Research on retirement satisfaction has generally found that retirees with more predictable, guaranteed income tend to report greater peace of mind than those relying only on portfolio withdrawals.
+The reason is intuitive: guaranteed income removes some of the fear of running out of money.

 Not sure which type fits your situation?